The U.S. Is Beating Back ISIS, So What Comes Next?

 And in Iraq, the Kurds on Monday voted in favor of a referendum calling for independence from the rest of Iraq.
 The U.S. and Iraqi governments both oppose this move.

 "The referendum just carries an awful lot of risks.
-And that's not something the United States can control," MuGurk said.
+And that's not something the United States can control," McGurk said.

 So while the military fight against ISIS may be moving to its final stages, the new political challenges in Iraq and Syria are just beginning.